 For the purposes of the present document, the terms given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

+Geostationary satellite: A geosynchronous satellite whose circular and direct orbit lies in the plane of the Earth’s equator and which thus remains fixed relative to the Earth; by extension, a geosynchronous satellite which remains approximately fixed relative to the Earth.

+Geostationary-Satellite Orbit: The orbit of a geosynchronous satellite whose circular and direct orbit lies in the plane of the Earth's equator.

 Geosynchronous Earth Orbit: Earth-centred orbit at approximately 35786 kilometres above Earth's surface and synchronised with Earth's rotation.
 A geostationary orbit is a non-inclined geosynchronous orbit, i.e. in the Earth's equator plane.

+Geosynchronous satellite: An earth satellite whose period of revolution is equal to the period of rotation of the Earth about its axis.

 Low Earth Orbit: Orbit around the Earth with an altitude between 300 km, and 1500 km.

-Non-terrestrial networks: Networks, or segments of networks, using an airborne or space-borne vehicle to embark a transmission equipment relay node or base station.
+Non-terrestrial networks: Networks, or segments of networks, using an airborne or space-borne vehicle to embark a transmission equipment relay node or SAN.

-Satellite: A space-borne vehicle embarking a bent pipe payload or a regenerative payload telecommunication transmitter, placed into Low-Earth Orbit (LEO), Medium-Earth Orbit (MEO), or Geostationary Earth Orbit (GEO).
+Satellite: A space-borne vehicle embarking a transparent payload, or a regenerative payload telecommunication transmitter, placed into Low-Earth Orbit (LEO), Medium-Earth Orbit (MEO), or Geostationary Earth Orbit (GEO).

-Satellite Access Node: see definition in TS 38.108 [4].
+Satellite Access Node: node providing NR user plane and control plane protocol terminations towards NTN satellite capable UE, and connected via the NG interface to the 5GC.
+It encompasses a transparent payload on board a NTN platform, with satellite-gateway and gNB functions.

 UE transmission bandwidth configuration: Set of resource blocks located within the UE channel bandwidth which may be used for transmitting or receiving by the UE.